Principal Component Analysis for High-Dimensional Approximate Factor Models in Time Series: Assumptions, Asymptotic Theory, and Identification: Estimation of the covariance matrix

 Then, it is straightforward to see that \eqref{eq:A1c} holds (see Lemma \ref{lem:covarianzeF}(i)).
 Notice that, since $\E[F_{it}]=0$ by Assumption \ref{ass:common}(b), then

-and we are in fact assuming summability of the 4th order cumulants, which is necessary and sufficient condition for \eqref{eq:A1c} to hold (\citealp[pp. 209-211]{hannan}).
-This approach is a classical one and it is high-level in that it does not make any specific assumption on the dynamics of $\{\mbf F_t\}$.
-On this approach see also \citet[Assumption 8 and the related comments]{FGLR09}.
+and we are in fact assuming finite and summable 4th order cumulants, which is necessary and sufficient condition for \eqref{eq:A1c} to hold (\citealp[pp. 209-211]{hannan}).
+This approach is a classical one and it is high-level in that it does not make any specific assumption on the dynamics of $\{\mbf F_t\}$ or $\{ e_{it}\}$ (see, e.g., \citealp{FGLR09}).